acarrasco/about/alejandro_readme.md

 If you are reading this the chances are that you've just joined my team, so welcome!

 An engineering team is like a *band of brothers (and sisters)*, we are going to spend **a lot** of time together.
-Some of that time will be awesome (we will achieve amazing engineering feats, celebrate our wins, goof around, etc.), and there will be hard times too (debugging horrible legacy code, fixing outages in production, missing deadlines, etc.) but the important thing is we get each others's backs and we stick together.
+Some of that time will be awesome (we will achieve amazing engineering feats, celebrate our wins, goof around, etc.), and there will be hard times too (debugging horrible legacy code, fixing outages in production, missing deadlines, etc.) but the important thing is we get each others' backs and we stick together.

 ## Who I am

-I have a *Computer Engineering* (i.e. software engineering) degree at the University Carlos III of Madrid; majoring in *Distributed and Real Time Systems* (and minoring in *Artificial Intelligence*); and a Master's degree in *Computer Science and Technology* as well.

-I was very close to getting entagled in obtaining a PhD, but ultimately decided that I wasn't cut for that.
+I have a *Computer Engineering* degree at the University Carlos III of Madrid; majoring in *Distributed and Real Time Systems* (and minoring in *Artificial Intelligence*); and a Master's degree in *Computer Science and Technology* as well.
+I was close to pursue a PhD, but I ultimately but that I wasn't cut for that.

-I've worked in a variety of industries (Hardware IP, Finance, Gambling, Social Marketing), usually taking something new that I learnt in one job as the key skill to land the next one.
-So instead of specializing I have accumulated a lot of surface knowledge (you never know when that might come handy).
+I've worked in a variety of industries (Hardware IP, Finance, Gambling, Social Marketing, Blockchain).
+Instead of specializing I have accumulated too much surface knowledge (and I make it useful somehow).

+I spent a few years in Austin TX and I still consider myself a proud Austinite.
+The chances are I won't shut up about it.

 ## Interacting with me

-First of all, I have a terribly low [Empathy Quotient](https://psychology-tools.com/test/empathy-quotient) score.
-That doesn't mean at all that I don't care about people, just that I am a bit handicapped when it comes to interpret subtle social cues.
-So don't count too much on me reading between the lines or figuring out what's going on in your head all by myself!
+I have a pretty low [Empathy Quotient](https://psychology-tools.com/test/empathy-quotient) score (fun ice breaker: try to guess how low).
+That doesn't mean that I don't care, just that I am a bit handicapped when it comes to reading between the lines.
+Please help me to understand what's going on in your head!

+I value honest and direct communication over euphemisms and roundabouts.
+It is better to be blunt once and get over with a hard topic than sidelining it a hundred times (or as we say in Spain *más vale una vez rojo que ciento colorado*).

-One thing that gets to my nerves is receiving an instant message with just "Hello" and then keep waiting for me to reply before stating the subject.
-Let's save a round trip and deliver all the necessary information in one go!
-Likewise, don't feel like you have to ask about my day before requesting something from me; I appreciate social time and chit-chatting, but it stresses me out to know that you need something from me and are delaying it.
+My pet peeve is receiving an instant message with just "Hello" and then wait for me to reply before stating the subject.
+Let's save a round trip and try to write messages with full context!

-## The team idiosincrasies
+## The team idiosyncrasies

 - We do **a lot** of pair/mob programming
 - We keep a shared document as a log of the team's progress